-A PhD in human genetics with a focus on genetic counseling is available.
+A Ph.D. in human genetics with a focus on genetic counseling is available.
 To be considered for admission to this track, applicants need to be board certified in genetic counseling (ABGC or ABMG) and have at least 3 years of work experience as a genetic counselor.

-Most full-time students in the Ph.D. program are supported by Graduate Student Researcher (GSR) positions, which provide both tuition and stipend.
+Graduate Student Researcher (GSR) positions, provide both tuition and stipend support.
+Most full-time students in the Ph.D. program eventually earn financial support as a GSR.
 Admission to the program does not guarantee financial aid, however.
 For students who are admitted with a departmental financial aid offer, the department pays both tuition and stipend during the first year of the Ph.D. program.
 Students who are admitted but not offered departmental aid may seek GSR positions with individual faculty as an alternative.
 After the first year, the department continues to support tuition for all Ph.D. students with GSRs, and stipends are supported by the student's research advisor.
-Continuation of GSR support is based on satisfactory performance as described in the University of Pittsburgh Policy statement for Graduate Student Researchers.
+Continuation of GSR support is based on satisfactory performance as described in the Pitt Public Health Policy for Graduate Student Researchers.